awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-verify.md

     "OriginalCountryCodeIso2": "US"
 }
 ```
-The response states that the `PhoneType` is `MOBILE`\.
+The response indicates that the `PhoneType` is `MOBILE`\.
 Because the phone number is formatted correctly and assigned to a mobile phone, it's a valid destination for SMS messages\.
 The `PhoneType` attribute is useful for determining whether you can send an SMS message to the phone number\.
 Each possible `PhoneType` value has a corresponding `PhoneTypeCode` integer: